clinwiki-org/GraphqlReactTemplate/USING.md

 2. **islands** - The set of valid islands in this context
 3. **context** - The result of the GraphQL query.
 4. **paramsUpdated** - The graphql parameters have been updated and the query may need to be re-run.
-5. **onEvent** - An event has been raised. //TODO: Would it be better to pass in a dictionary of event handlers by name?
-That would allow the MM to deterine unhandled events more precisely
+5. **onEvent** - Set of callbacks for handling events in the form of Record<string, (object) => void>.
+If an event is raised that isn't in the map an error is logged to the console.
+To handle settings values on the Fragment you can bind the set event to the setter on Fragment.
+Ex: onEvent={{ 'SET': fragment.setValue }}

 <MailMerge template={} data={}  />